Travelling with Casanova

 ‘The company … was far more likely to give pleasure than one made up of persons of quality, where gaiety freezes in the chill of etiquette.’

 He lets us know that is his lover’s conversation, charm, beauty and character that brings him to his knees.
-And by his own admission, makes him their dupe.
-One of the reasons he didn’t fancy most of London’s renowned courtesan’s, was that he didn’t speak English when he first visited London.
+By his own admission, this makes him their dupe.
+He mentions that he didn’t fancy most of London’s renowned courtesan’s because he couldn’t speak English on first visiting London.
 Sparkling conversation was of vital importance to him, ‘The thing is to dazzle’.